Updated November 10th, 2017

 Best Places to See the Montana Elk Rut

 So where are the best places to see the Montana elk rut?
 Montana Elk Rut Central is Yellowstone National Park.
 The elk rut can be displayed anywhere in the Park but there are a few places well known for a great display.
 Mammoth Springs is one and it will be played out in the streets many times.
 If you want to experience the wild go to the Madison River area near the West Yellowstone entrance of YNP.
 These areas are famous for their elk rut displays and if you go early or late in the day you will usually be treated to a show.
 The next place I would recommend is the Slippery Ann Wildlife Refuge in Charles M Russell Wildlife Refuge.
 Much less crowded and if you don’t mind going into a more rough territory it is well worth the show.
 There will be less than 20 people and you will get quite a show of some magnificent bulls and maybe a battle or two.
-You can view a video here.
 The Missouri Breaks is world famous for elk hunting and Slippery Ann Wildlife Refuge is a great show that very few take advantage of.
 I was introduced to the Missouri Breaks by Fish Fisher of Shed Wars and presently have his very affordable Missouri Breaks Retreat on the market.

 How Montana Ranchers and Farmers Help